 2. Stabilize Soil

-The EPA’s General Construction Permit (GCP), along with numerous state permits, requires construction managers to preserve the native topsoil unless deemed “unfeasible.”
-One strategy they recommend is stockpiling topsoil to use later to stabilize native vegetation.
+The EPA’s General Construction Permit (GCP) and numerous state permits require construction managers to preserve the native topsoil unless deemed “unfeasible.”
+One strategy they recommend is stockpiling topsoil to stabilize native vegetation later.

 Another strategy is stabilizing the topsoil through a bevy of strategies, including seeding, mulching, and erosion control blankets.